byterubpay/byterub-site/_posts/2016-03-05-overview-and-logs-for-the-dev-meeting-held-on-2016-03-05.md

 Fees are fine.
 Too soon for adjustment.
 Talk of "magic number automation" - fees will autoadjust one day!
 ArcticMine takes on researching / developing a proposal for automatically adjusting fees.

 Dev Branch - the buck stops here.
-Moneromoo is waiting for 0.9.2 to be tagged "so that no new patches go there".
+ByteRubmoo is waiting for 0.9.2 to be tagged "so that no new patches go there".
 So once we have 0.9.2, dev branch goes upstream (to master).

 We need a library that plays well with HTTPS and support authentication and is compatible with our license.